plohkoon/sud-solver/README.md

 The LaTeX and PDF file of the associated Report.

+### Stat

+The collected and parsed data analyzed from the resolutions of `minisat` across all the runnings.

 ## Running the Tests

 `minisat` needs to be installed to run the tests.
 On mac install it with `brew install minisat`.
 Windows and linux are installable [here](http://minisat.se/MiniSat.html).